codekiddy2/Visual-Studio-gtkmm/readme/fundamental.md

 Why we use Visual Studio Code now becomes clear, it has nice syntax highlighting and allows you browse repository quickly.

-Also you'll be able to read any kind of files including project files it self, as well as files which can't be normaly read by using Windows notepad.
+Also you'll be able to read any kind of files including editing projects, as well as files which can't be normaly read by using Windows notepad.